Ryan McMahon Preview, Player Props: Rockies vs. Rays

-The Colorado Rockies and Ryan McMahon (.385 slugging percentage over his past 10 games, including two homers), battle starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Colorado Rockies and Ryan McMahon (.400 slugging percentage over his past 10 games, including two homers), take on starter Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

 Ryan McMahon Game Info & Props vs. the Rays